LRotherfield/Nibble-Forms/README.md

 markup, add extra field attributes, change field validation, markup forms with custom HTML, turn on HTML5 validation and much more.

+* Validation out of the box:  Each form field in Nibble Forms 2 has standard validation built in.
+E.g. Email fields accept only valid emails etc

 In addition, it is evident that there are some flaws with the originial Nibble Forms when using it in a large application.
 These flaws where the starting drive for making Nibble Forms 2: